-During this quarter, DHCS, along with the WPC Learning Collaborative (LC), communicated with the LEs through virtual conference meetings, phone calls, and emails to better understand the issues that are of most interest and concern to guide DHCS' technical assistance (TA) and LC content.
-All in-person meetings are currently on-hold due to restrictions on large gatherings caused by the COVID-19 public health emergency (PHE).
+During this quarter, DHCS, along with the WPC Learning Collaborative (LC), communicated with the LEs through webinars, virtual conference meetings, phone calls, and emails to better understand the issues that are of most interest and concern to guide DHCS' technical assistance (TA) and LC content.
+All in-person meetings are currently on-hold due to restrictions on large gatherings caused by the COVID-19 PHE.

-DHCS held monthly virtual conference meetings with LEs focusing on on administrative topics and TA and allowing the LEs to ask questions about DHCS' guidance and issues with reporting templates, deliverable deadlines, and expectations.
-The monthly conference meetings were held on October 7th, November 10th, and December 2nd.
+DHCS held monthly virtual conference meetings with LEs focusing on administrative topics and TA to provide the opportunity for LEs to ask questions about DHCS' guidance and issues with reporting templates, deliverable deadlines, and expectations.
+As DHCS begins the transitions to CalAIM implementation on January 1, 2021, these monthly meetings also provide Enhanced Care Management (ECM) and In Lieu of Services (ILOS) TA for the LE transition process, as part of the CalAIM initiative.
+Monthly conference meetings were held on February 3rd, March 3rd, and March 17th.
 The following topics were discussed on the calls: